Snowflake-Labs/sf-samples/samples/cortex-nemoguardrails/README.md

 Now you can push your image to the registry:
 `docker push  YOUR_IMAGE_REPO_URL/udf:latest`

-Now we're ready to create the compute pools and the service:
+Now we're ready to create the compute pools, the service, and the service function:
 ```
 CREATE COMPUTE POOL nemoguard
   MIN_NODES = 1